 There is a growing body of evidence suggesting that there is interplay between nutrition and inflammation.
 Increased levels of inflammatory cytokines have been reported before in undernourished children with cirrhosis (16).
 Studies also suggested that a diet high in fat might induce systemic low-level inflammation in adult population (17, 18, 19).
-In this study, we aimed
+In this study, we aimed to assess the amount of macronutrient delivered compared to estimated requirements and investigate the association between delivered macronutrients and systemic inflammation in a cohort of critically ill children.